Mar Kaempffer, LMFTA, M.Ed

 I believe therapy should be collaborative, transparent, and rooted in consent.

-If a client would benefit from a higher level of care, more specialized support, or additional services outside my scope, I will collaborate with providers and make referrals when appropriate.
+If a client would benefit from a higher level of care, more specialized support, or additional services outside my scope, I will work with other providers on the care team and make referrals when appropriate.

-Therapy frequency, duration, and goals are always collaborative, client-dependent, insurance-dependent, and open to adjustment as needs evolve over time.
+Therapy frequency, duration, and goals are always decided together, client-dependent, insurance-dependent, and open to adjustment as needs evolve over time.

 Who I Work With